-This study confirms the existence of proportional differences in pulmonary function between ethnic groups (table 3) [76], signifying proportionate scaling of lung size due to differences in body build, so that the FEV1/FVC ratio is generally independent of ethnic group.
+This study confirms the existence of proportional differences in pulmonary function between ethnic groups [80] (Table 3), signifying proportionate scaling of lung size due to differences in body build, so that the FEV1/FVC ratio is generally independent of ethnic group.
 This has clinical advantages in that, with the exception of South East Asians, in whom the FEV1/FVC ratio is 2.6-2.8% higher than in other groups, it allows a uniform definition of airways obstruction (i.e. pathological airflow limitation) based on the LLN for FEV1/FVC across ethnic groups.
 Whereas the FEV1/FVC ratio in Caucasians can potentially be applied to any group of subjects with reasonable confidence, this does not apply to the other spirometric outcomes.
-When assessing lung function in an individual not represented in one of the present four groups, the equation for the "other" group is available, although the output generated by pulmonary function equipment must then alert the user that the predicted values (for FEV1, FVC, etc.) may not be appropriate for the subject, and that the results should be interpreted with caution.
+When assessing lung function in an individual not represented in one of the present four groups, the equation for the 'other' group is available, although the output generated by pulmonary function equipment must then alert the user that the predicted values (for FEV1, FVC, etc.) may not be appropriate for the subject, and that the results should be interpreted with caution.
 This may be particularly true for individuals from the Indian subcontinent, for whom published literature suggests that predicted values may be at least as low as those found in Black subjects.
-With ongoing data collection it is hoped that the majority of "missing groups" will be included within the next 5 yrs.
-As discussed in the Other section, provided a sufficiently large and representative dataset is collected using standardised protocols, it should be possible to derive suitable ethnic coefficients for specific groups without re-calculating the GLI equations.
+With on-going data collection, it is hoped that the majority of 'missing groups' will be included within the next 5 years.
+As discussed in section 3.4.1, provided a sufficiently large and representative dataset is collected using standardised protocols, it should be possible to derive suitable ethnic coefficients for specific groups without re-calculating the GLI equations.